BrendanGasparin/Project-METAL-SNAKE/project-log/log.md

 ### Currently Working On:

-- Initiation phase document templates
+- Initiation phase document templates (for later re-use in other projects)
 - Business case
 - Stakeholder register
-- Github repository and log
+- Github repository and this blog

 ### Deliverables Completed: